Content marketing is such a crucial component to your SEO success.

 • Image size (large images affect a page’s load time, which can have a negative effect on your search ranking)

 Keyword research can turn into a useful ally, especially if you bear in mind that you don’t always need to target the most obvious keywords.

 Targeting highly sought-after keywords can make it harder for you to rank higher in search, but this doesn’t mean that you can’t become an authority on a topic by using different phrases for the same concept.

 How about picking words and phrases that are less competitive but still high in rankings?
-Find the keywords that best suit your content, and think outside the box when deciding on the focus keywords you want to target.
+Find the keywords that best suit your content marketing SEO, and think outside the box when deciding on the focus keywords you want to target.

 5. Create link-worthy content